-But what is the difference between the two?
+In recent blogs, we elaborately discussed quantitative and qualitative research techniques but what is the difference between the two?
+Which one is the best?
 Let’s find out.

 Quantitative research is a research methodology which uses questions and questionnaires to gather quantifiable data and perform statistical analysis to derive meaningful research conclusions.

 Quantitative research: Methods & Characteristics

 2. Distribution : Quantitative research uses email surveys as the primary mode of gathering responses to questions.
 Alternatively, technology has given rise to offline distribution methods for relatively remote locations using offline mobile data capture apps.
 For social sciences and psychological quantitative research, social media surveys are also used to gather data.